 Gingerbread Cookie Counting – Fill a gingerbread man cookie cutter with pom-poms or other small items.
 Roll a die and add the number until the cookie cutter is full.
 How many can you fit in each cookie cutter?
 Do you get the same number of items if you use a different manipulative?
 Try more than one and compare the results.

-Gingerbread Cloud Dough – Make cloud dough with a few ingredients and invite your preschooler to add buttons and explore freely.
+Gingerbread Cloud Dough – Make fine motor cloud dough with a few ingredients and invite your preschooler to add buttons and explore freely.
 This is a fantastic science and sensory activity.
 If you’re worried about the mess of cloud dough, just lay down a shower curtain from the dollar store and remind your preschooler that the cloud dough has to stay in the bin.

 Playful Learning Activities for a Preschool Gingerbread Theme